bueler/p4pdes/c/ch6/MOVIES.md

         ./ode -ts_monitor binary:t.dat -ts_monitor_solution binary:y.dat
         ./plottrajectory.py t.dat y.dat -o result.png

-Note that
+A common error at this stage comes from the script not having access to `PetscBinaryIO.py` and `petsc_conf.py` from `$PETSC_DIR/bin/`.

+Note that without option `-o` (or `-oroot` below), the script simply shows the result on the screen:

         ./plottrajectory.py t.dat y.dat

-simply shows the result on the screen.

-The heat equation solution from `heat.c` _can_ be viewed by one of the methods above, but it is not the natural view.
+The heat equation solution from `heat.c` _can_ be viewed by one of the methods above, but it is not the natural and desired visualization.
 Just give it a try to see!

 movie for scalar PDE in spatial 2D
 ----------------------------------